Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Methods

-A doorknob impedance transformer machined into the broad wall of the waveguide (Fig.~\ref{fig:door_knob}) lowers the 440--640~$\Omega$ waveguide impedance to the 50~$\Omega$ of the coax, maximizing power transfer in accordance with the synthesis in Section \ref{sec:probe_dknob}.
+A doorknob impedance transformer machined into the broad wall of the waveguide (Fig.~\ref{fig:door_knob}) transforms the dominant-mode (TE$_{10}$) wave impedance (440--640~$\Omega$) to the 50~$\Omega$ coaxial probe feed, maximizing power transfer in accordance with the synthesis in Section~\ref{sec:probe_dknob}.

-S-parameters were recorded with a Keysight N5224B PNA-X calibrated by a TRL kit referenced to the WR-42 flange (Plane A).
-The TRL calibration to Plane A and the use of a high-frequency blocking screen follow best practices for accurate S-parameter characterization of high-Q structures and tuners \cite{Kim2001,Papapolymerou2003}.
-In addition, an isolator along with WR-42 directional couplers protected the analyzer during plasma ignition as shown in Fig.~\ref{fig:EntireSetup}.
-Uncertainty in \(|S_{11}|\) is $\pm 0.15$~dB (95\% CI) after calibration residue.
+S-parameters were recorded with a Keysight N5224B PNA network analyzer after TRL calibration referenced to the WR--42 flange (Plane~A).
+TRL and multiline-TRL are standard self-calibration approaches for accurate reference-plane definition in broadband fixtures \cite{EngenHoer1979TRL,Marks1991MultilineTRL,Kim2001,Papapolymerou2003}.
+An isolator and WR--42 directional couplers protected the analyzer during plasma ignition, as shown in Fig.~\ref{fig:EntireSetup}.
+The loaded quality factor $Q_{\rm L}$ was extracted from the measured reflection data using the absorbed-power spectrum $P_{\mathrm{abs}}/P_{\mathrm{inc}} = 1 - |S_{11}|^{2}$.
+We computed the full-width at half-maximum bandwidth $\Delta f = f_{2} - f_{1}$ by finding the frequencies where $P_{\mathrm{abs}}(f_{1,2}) = \frac{1}{2} P_{\mathrm{abs,max}}$, and then determined $Q_{L} = f_{0}/\Delta f$.
+The uncertainty in \(|S_{11}|\) is \(\pm 0.15~\text{dB}\) (95\% CI) after calibration residuals.

-\(l_{\rm s}\) was swept over 0--10 mm to find the stub position that nulls \(\Im\{Z_{\text{in}}\}\) according to \eqref{eq:Matching Eqn}.
-The probe height \(h\) was then adjusted in 50-µm steps to align the critical-coupling point (\(\beta=1\)) predicted by \eqref{criticl coupling}; convergence took fewer than four iterations thanks to the closed-form guidance.
-Finally, the waveguide back-short distance was trimmed by \(<0.2\lambda_{\rm g}\) to sharpen the loaded \(Q_{\rm L}\) to the target 900.
-The resulting mechanical resolution in $h$ and $l_s$ is comparable to or finer than that used in recent tuner prototypes \cite{Kiuru2007,Shaffer2023}, which is important for reproducible mapping between mechanical settings and electrical response.
+The backshort position $l_{\rm s}$ was swept over 0--15 mm to characterize the matching capabilities and identify parasitic mode limits (see Section~\ref{results}), though nominal operation is confined to $l_{\rm s} < 12$ mm.
+The probe insertion depth \(h\) was then adjusted in 50-\textmu m steps to align the critical-coupling point (\(\beta=1\)) predicted by \eqref{critical coupling}; convergence took fewer than four iterations due to the closed-form guidance.
+Finally, \(l_{\rm s}\) was fine-trimmed by \(<0.2\lambda_{\rm g}\) to achieve a loaded quality factor of \(Q_{\rm L}\approx 900\).
+The resulting mechanical resolution in \(h\) and \(l_{\rm s}\) is comparable to or finer than that used in recent tuner prototypes \cite{Kiuru2007,Shaffer2024}, enabling reproducible mapping between mechanical settings and electrical response.